 The Royal Institution of Chartered Surveyors, the trade association for chartered surveyors.

-Stamp Duty Land Tax (SDLT) is a Government tax paid to HM Revenue and Customs if you buy a property over a certain price in England, Wales and Northern Ireland.
+Stamp Duty Land Tax (SDLT) is a Government tax paid to HM Revenue and Customs if you buy a property over a certain price in England and Northern Ireland.

 SDLT is charged at the rates based on the amount of the purchase price that falls in each rate band.